williamgturner/Algorithm-Visualiser/README.md

 # Algorithm Visualiser
-An algorithm visualiser written in python; using CustomTKinter for graphics and matplotlib for graphs.
+An algorithm visualiser written in python.
+Uses CustomTKinter for graphics, and matplotlib for graphs.

 ## Algorithms
 🟩 - Implemented | 🟥 - Not yet implented